diesh/Coaching-staging/_posts/2025-03-03-Building a career worth waking up to.md

 ## 🗺️ Use your Career GPS

-What you need is a navigation system —   your Career GPS.
+What you need is a navigation system — your **Career GPS**.
+I dive deeper into identifying strengths and growth areas in my [8-week leadership program](https://www.diesh.ca/CoachingForLeaders.html), but let’s run a few quick diagnostics to get a sense of how well-calibrated your Career GPS is right now!

 ## Look Back
 Without overthinking it, jot down three moments of joy and three moments of despair from your past jobs—or, if you're early in your career, think back to school.
 Look for moments that sparked purpose, excitement, and that elusive feeling of joy.
 The "wow, I can't believe I get paid to do this" moments.
 Then, do the same for despair.
 What were the moments that filled you with dread, the "I really don’t want to do this" or the "I hate this project/team" kind of feelings?